Diversity Studies students

 The role of gender in shaping contemporary North American patterns of employment, occupational roles, and statuses.

-This course will include an overview of characteristics and learning traits, classification systems, assessment strategies/issues, approaches, and interventions related to individuals with autism spectrum disorders (ASD).
+This course will include an overview of characteristics and learning traits, classification systems, assessment strategies/issues, approaches, and interventions related to individuals with autism spectrum disorders (ASDs).
 Special emphasis will be given to selecting evidence-based practices and enhancing collaboration among individuals with ASD, their families, and supporting professionals.

 Review scholarly theories and research pertaining to women’s experiences and women’s status in contemporary American society.